- Attraction Seating

 The bright red torii gate, which welcomes visitors to Japan, can be seen from around the World Showcase Lagoon.
 As your eyes move away from the lagoon, you see the blue-roofed 5 story Goju-no-to pagoda inspired by a shrine built at Nara in 700 A.D.

-This new exhibit looks at how many anime characters and their traits are derived from ancient Japanese characters.
+This exhibit looks at how many anime characters and their traits are derived from ancient Japanese characters.
 As an introductory plaque says: "For centuries, heroic animals and magical creatures have appeared in traditional Japanese myths, stories and art.
 Today, they are the heroes and villains of Japan's manga comics and anime.
 These "spirited beasts" from Japan's past have become pop culture superstars, known and loved around the world.
 Join us as we celebrate these mysterious, magical and mischievous animal figures."

 Tokyo Dining - showcases traditional cuisine and ingredients of Japan with an emphasis on sushi and innovative presentation.